 At what point did you want to start doing your own thing, but stay part of the band?
 Where’s Brique A Braq fall in your book of life?

 I definitely didn’t feel a burning desire to become a solo artist.
 If so, I probably should’ve chosen a more popular style of music!
 I just wanted to make a new type of art.
 A lot of it came out of necessity, and it started when a filmmaker named Isaac Deitz was making a documentary about our bassist, who nearly passed away.
 He asked me if I would score the film instead of using other means, like needle drop.
 It was a brand new experience for me, but my response was, “Yeah, I don’t really know how to do it, but let me figure it out.”
 Isaac and I worked wonderfully together.
-He’s just a very gracious person, and helped improve the ideas and execution of everything I presented.
+He’s just a very gracious person, and helped improve the ideas and execution of everything I presented (click here to see the short film).
 And after completing that short film, he said, “I’ve got some more work for you.
 You wanna give it a shot?”

 There were so many little Family Force 5 projects that needed music, and they were all fun, like our music video “Zombie”.
 I got to score the intro to that, which was like the story before the video to Michael Jackson’s Bad, or Thriller.
 I also got to write the theme song for our online show called “Living the Dream,” and make different cues another web series called “The 30 Second Variety Hour.”
 Then, somehow, that moved me into plenty of outside projects.
 Living in Los Angeles, every person I knew was making a film or a short.
 I would ask them, “Hey can I make music for free for you?”
 And they happily agreed.